-You don’t even need to think about what the top New Year’s resolution for 2017 is.
+You don’t even need to think about what this year’s top New Year’s resolution is.
 Because it’s pretty much the same as it always is:

 Of course, we know why so many make the weight loss resolution: As a nation, we’re getting heavier.
 In 1990, according to the Centers for Disease Control, 56 percent of Americans qualified as obese or overweight.
 Today, 70 percent fall into that category.

 So obviously not everyone is sticking to their resolution.

 Luckily, your farmers’ markets can help.
 Because even if you exercise a lot, you’ll still need to eat well in order to be healthy.

 For weight loss, some fruits and vegetables are better than others.
 But let’s start with the fruits:

 - Watermelon.
 It’s all about the water here.
 After all, watermelons are 90 percent water, which means that a 100g serving contains just 30 calories.
 That high water content means a watermelon snack will keep you hydrated, which keeps you satiated for a long time.
 And if all that wasn’t enough — they contain lots of amino acids called arginine. which helps burn fat.